sds/scss-lint/README.md

 Using quoted URLs is consistent with using other Sass asset helpers, which also expect quoted strings.
-It also works better with most syntax highlighters, and makes it easier to escape characters.
+It also works better with most syntax highlighters, and makes it easier to escape characters, as the escape rules for strings apply, rather than the different set of rules for literal URLs.

 See the [URL type](http://dev.w3.org/csswg/css-values/#url-value) documentation for more information.